 The origin of the term bullseye is a bit uncertain.
 Some believe it dates back hundreds of years to when English archers would gather together after church services in small villages.
 To practice their skills and see who the most accurate shooter was, they would use the white skull of a bull as a target.
 Of course, the person with the greatest skill was the one who could shoot an arrow through the empty bull’s eye socket.

 Others note, though, that the term bullseye has been used in many different circumstances over the years, many of which have nothing to do with targets or archery.
 One early use had to do with a blemish in the center of a glass window pane.

 Perhaps it was this relationship to the center of something that led to its being used to refer to the center of a target.
 Some scholars believe that bullseye was used to describe anything small and circular since the 17th century.

-Today, bullseye might be heard in many different contexts unrelated to archery or shooting at targets.
+Today, bullseye might be heard in many different contexts to archery or shooting at targets.
 It’s often used generically to refer to reaching a goal or getting something exactly right.
-For example, successfully solving a difficult math problem might elicit a satisfied “Bullseye!”
-Likewise, scientists who discover a new cure for a disease might shout “Bullseye!” upon making their discovery.
+For example, successfully solving a difficult math problem might elicit a satisfied “bullseye!”
+Likewise, scientists who discover a new cure for a disease might shout “bullseye!” upon making their discovery.